kubevirt/kubevirt-tekton-tasks/examples/pipelines/windows-bios-installer/README.md

-# Windows 10 Installer Pipeline
+# Windows BIOS Installer Pipeline

 This pipeline installs Windows 10 into a new DataVolume.
 This DataVolume is suitable to be used as a default boot source or golden image for Windows 10 VMs.